-Chemeketa also offers a one-year certificate in Juvenile Corrections; for information refer to page 100.
+Chemeketa also offers a one-year certificate in Juvenile Corrections; for information refer to page 106.

-Students with current or prior professional experience and training in the criminal justice career field should contact the program chair to see if they are eligible for Credit for Professional Certification college credits.
+Students with criminal or juvenile justice professional training, certification or experience in the criminal justice career field should contact the program chair to see if they are eligible for Credit for Professional Certification college credits.